Popcorn-Factory/Arsonist-RoR2/README.md

             - Cleanse:
                 - Does not self burn anymore.
                 - Added speed boost on activation
+                - Should now apply Ignite correctly.
+Should be affected by Ignition tank.
                 - Added fire effect that emits off Arsonist for the duration of the move.
         - Special
             - Masochism